Ivy-Apps/android-guidebook/README.md

 ## Wrapping up...

 That’s mostly what we need from formal mathematical language and logic to get started with the engineering topics.
-If you want to dive deeper, I highly recommend checking out the [Introduction to Mathematical Thinking](https://www.coursera.org/learn/mathematical-thinking) course by Dr. Keith Devlin from Stanford.
+If you want to dive deeper, I highly recommend checking out the free [Introduction to Mathematical Thinking course](https://www.coursera.org/learn/mathematical-thinking) by Dr. Keith Devlin from Stanford.
 It’s an excellent resource to sharpen your reasoning skills.

 ---